-#INSPIRINGTALKS – Comment les lubrifiants industriels se sont-ils mis au vert ? – Une discussion avec Apu Gosalia, également connu sous le nom de “The Sustainalyst”.
+#INSPIRINGTALKS – Comment les lubrifiants industriels se sont-ils mis au vert ? – Une discussion avec APU GOSALIA, également connu sous le nom de “The Sustainalyst”

 This is the first of two articles on the lubricants industry’s efforts to reduce its environmental footprint.
 It is largely based on an extensive interview with Apu Gosalia, a sustainability and strategy expert who was a driver of change in the industry when he served as Chief Sustainability Officer and VP Global Competitive Intelligence at FUCHS PETROLUB Group.